erichards/fithalo/CodeBook.md

 or halo model rotation curves.
 To move a text label position, simply click on it then use the arrow keys to shift it up, down, right, or left.
 Alternatively, the 'u', 'd', 'r', and 'l' keys may be used to shift the text up, down, right, or left, respectively.
+To re-center the text, press 'c'.
 Please note that the text is shifted by changing its vertical and horizontal alignment only, so it cannot be shifted by an arbitrary amount.
 Press 'm' to return to the interactive mode and re-enable mouse-click scaling.

 ### Fitting Details